User Guide

 radd n/[NAME_STRING] p/[PHONE_NUM_STRING]

-that consists of anything, including text that contains prefix-like strings such as s/
+A user can enter a NAME_STRING that consists of anything, including text that contains prefix-like strings such as s/.

-For example, a user could enter John s/o Tom
+For example, a user could enter John s/o Tom.

-command, the command parser will treat John s/o Tom
+However, as s/ is not a valid prefix for the radd command, the command parser will treat John s/o Tom as the

 value for the name parameter.

-and may reject it based on the stated validation rules.
+The validation for the Name parameter will process John s/o Tom and may reject it based on the stated validation rules.

 However, a known limitation of this approach is that parameter values containing valid parameter prefixes will cause issues.